aleksandrkotkovets/findtrip-docker-gchart/README.md

 # findtrip

-Приложение называется "FindTrip" и представляет собой аналог aviasales, только с более простым функционалом. branch master.
+The application is called "FindTrip" and is an analog of aviasales, but with simpler functionality. branch master.
 1.
 In the application.yml file:
       change #JPA PROPERTIES from "ddl-auto: none" to "ddl-auto: create-drop";